 Surely one of the most distinctive features of the Vauxhall Fringing Reef that I observed 2015 to 2024 was the high living coral cover on the spurs that extend out in the Seaward Slope zone onto the sands of the Reef Front; with the associated abundance and diversity of fish they afforded spectacular snorkelling to the many visitors arriving via west coast day cruises and mooring to fixtures in the area of “The Wreck”.

-Onset of SCTLD in 2023 and high mortality of stinging corals associated with extreme warming events in 2023 initiated losses in coral cover on spurs.
-These were followed by the extreme wave disturbance associated with Hurricane Beryl (June 30/Julyn1, 2024); that was, by far, a much larger & more disruptive disturbance, at least physically.
-We can hope that it will not be repeated for some time, thereby allowing some significant re-building, at least by coral species not severely impacted by SCTLD or extreme warming.
+Onset of SCTLD in 2023 and high mortality of stinging corals associated with extreme warming events in 2023 initiated large losses in living coral cover on spurs but did not affect the finger and pencil corals.
+There followed in 2024 extreme wave disturbance associated with Hurricane Beryl (June 30/July 1, 2024); it was, by far, a much larger & more disruptive disturbance of the spurs than were SCTLD and coral bleaching because of its impact on the finger and pencil corals (Porites and Madracis spp) We can hope that it will not be repeated for some time, thereby allowing some significant re-building, at least by coral species not severely impacted by ongoing SCTLD and extreme warming events.

 Right Top: Tip of spur Vauxhall Reef, vicinity of The Wreck, early 2023 >85% living coral.
-The Stinging coral (platy corals in pic) would be completely killed by extreme warming in 2023 and 2024 The Porites (finger) and Madracis (pencil) corals are later physically broken and scattered by Hurricane Beryl (July 1, 2024).
+Stinging Coral (Millepora complanata, the platy corals in pic) would be completely killed by extreme warming in 2023 and 2024.
+The Porites (finger) and Madracis (pencil) corals are later physically broken and scattered by Hurricane Beryl (July 1, 2024).

 Right Bottom: Tip of spur (likely same spur; same area) in early 2025.
 Finger and pencil corals totally disrupted.
 Living coral cover <10%.